dlight-js/homepage/apps/homepage/public/docs/basic-usages/environment-variables.md

 </template>
 ```

-Next, while the examples from React and Vue3 showcase ways of passing states and methods between components, they indeed introduce a level of complexity and new concepts, such as context, provide, and inject.
+Neat, while the examples from React and Vue3 showcase ways of passing states and methods between components are, they indeed introduce a level of complexity and new concepts, such as context, provide, and inject.
 For beginners, this might present a learning curve.

 # Environment in DLight
 One might ask: Why can't we manage the shared state across multiple components in a straightforward manner, similar to how we handle prop-passing between parent-child components?
 After all, shouldn't the principle of passing data between multiple components be the same as with just two components?
 We don't necessarily need to reinvent the wheel; we just need a method that's more intuitive, with fewer concepts to juggle and a seamless transition from the simple parent-child prop-passing paradigm to a more global state management scenario.